 Once you have identified the schools you will apply to, you will need to review their unique graduate application requirements and begin creating your application materials.
 Though each school and program is different in what they require from applicants, there are some common patterns.
-Most programs willl require your academic transcripts, recommendation letters, resume, and a personal essay or statement of intent.
+Most programs will require your academic transcripts, recommendation letters, resume, and a personal essay or statement of intent.
 If your program is focused on the practice of art and design, it will likely also require a portfolio of past work.

 All of these materials collectively create a narrative about you as an applicant.
-Keep this mind as you develop the content.
+Keep this in mind as you develop the content.
 Below are some key questions you might consider as you work on your application materials.

 - Why are you applying to this graduate program in particular, and why now?

 - What sets you apart from other applicants?
 What could you bring to the student cohort that is unique?

 - What key research questions or academic explorations are you keen to pursue in graduate study?